-You can do this by adding liquid chlorine to bring the chlorine levels to between 10 ppm and 30 ppm.
-You will need to add a little stabilizer too to prevent the chlorine from dissipating too quickly.
+You can do this by adding liquid chlorine or calcium hypochlorite to bring the chlorine levels to between 10 ppm and 30 ppm.
+This is also known as shocking the pool.
+You will need to add and dissolve a little stabilizer too to prevent the chlorine from dissipating too quickly.

 4. Clean the Pool Floor with a Vacuum